xPretti/BTCollections/README.md

-# Aviso
+# Notice

-Esta biblioteca requer classes da biblioteca UCUtils.
+This library requires classes from the UCUtils library.

-🔗 Necessário clonar o repositório [UCUtils](https://github.com/xPretti/UCUtils) em "MQL5/Include".
+🔗 You need to clone the [UCUtils](https://github.com/xPretti/UCUtils) repository into "MQL5/Include".